 The Centre is governed by an Advisory Council that defines and anchors its vision and purpose.
 The Council also provides oversight to its strategic planning, budget approval and performance evaluation processes, including appointment and evaluation of the Centre Director.

-Council members, who meet once every three months, serve as ambassadors for the Centre contributing their skills, experience, knowledge and networks to serve its goals.
+Council members serve as ambassadors for the Centre contributing their skills, experience, knowledge and networks to serve its goals.
 They ensure that the Centre’s research, convening and leadership-focused activities are designed and executed to exacting standards of excellence.
-The Council carries no fiduciary responsibilities and membership is pro bono.
+The Council meets quarterly and carries carries no fiduciary responsibilities; membership is pro bono.

 Ashish Dhawan is Founder and Chairman of Central Square Foundation (CSF) and a Founding Member of Ashoka University.
 Prior to this, he worked for twenty years in the investment management business and ran one of India’s leading private equity funds, ChrysCapital.
 In June 2012, he left his full time role at ChrysCapital to start CSF to pursue his goal of creating social impact via philanthropic investments in the school education space.

 Mr. Chandra joined Bain Capital as a Managing Director in early 2008, and is a part of the firm’s leadership team in Asia.
 He received his undergraduate degree in Electrical Engineering from VJTI, Bombay University, post which he worked at India’s leading engineering & construction firm, Larsen & Toubro.
 He then received his MBA from Boston College and was awarded the school’s Distinguished Alumni in 2007.